SpiritBreaker226/nfl-rushing/README.md

 If you have any questions regarding requirements, do not hesitate to email your contact at theScore for clarification.

+#### Questions & Awnsers

+Here are the questions and answers to give some context during the creation of this project:

+1. Q: If there is no sorting selected, can the default sorted be the player's names?
+   A: Sure!

+2. Q: If two or more players have the same sorted value, can they then be sorted by their name?
+   A: Sure!

 ### Installation and running this solution

 #### Installation